 After supper, the menfolk headed outside to the covered porch where they lit an odd combination of cigarettes, cigars, and pipes – all creating a giant cloud of smoke that kept the mosquitos confused enough to leave them alone.
 When the men were done polluting the clear Maine air for the evening, they returned inside to the front parlor.

 Gramp warmed up his prize Emerson console television.
 Televisions in the 1950’s required a delicate start-up process that began with about 5 minutes of tube warming before the actual viewing began.
 In the Middle-of-Nowhere, Maine, the choice of channels was singular.
 Bangor’s DuMont Broadcasting affiliate.
-The Red Sox had played a day game that Saturday, so we were actually able to view a network show.
-In Maine, if the Red Sox were playing, you watched the game or nothing at all.
+The Red Sox had played a day game that Saturday, so we were actually able to view a regularly scheduled network show.
+In Maine, if the Red Sox were playing, you watched that game or nothing at all.
 I’m pretty sure that was a state law.

 It was Saturday night, so we got to watch “Jackie Gleason and the Cavalcade of Stars.”
 Gramp’s television antenna wasn’t the best, and the signal wasn’t the strongest.
 The picture was ghosting – think of having double vision after a heavy night of drinking – for most of the broadcast, and a few times Gramp had to swear, get up, and walk over to the set to turn a knob or two to stop the picture from rolling.
 He finally got everything just about perfect as that week’s “Honeymooners” skit wound down and the June Taylor dancers began their intricate dance routine.